 Using Liferay as a web platform

 We can’t even begin to imagine what you’re thinking of building, but whatever it is, you’re going to put your heart and soul into it.
-Building it on Liferay’s web platform can give you a leg up, by providing to you everything you need to support your application, so you can concentrate solely on what you’re building, and not the rest of the features your users expect will come along with it.
+Building it on Liferay’s web platform can give you a leg up.
+It provides everything you need to support your application, so you can concentrate solely on what you’re building, and not the rest of the features your users expect will come along with it.

 Liferay Portal’s development framework is a great help when you’re building a web application.
 While the framework itself is covered in other resources such as the Liferay Developer’s Guide or Liferay in Action, the strengths of Liferay as a platform are also apparent once you’ve finished writing your application.

-You get all this–not to mention the automatic Facebook and OpenSocial integration mentioned above–simply by using Liferay’s development platform.
+You get all this–not to mention the automatic Facebook and OpenSocial integration mentioned above–with Liferay’s development platform.
 It’s a very powerful platform, and certainly worth your investigation.